Evans dB One Low Volume Cymbals

 Build Quality & Durability

 These cymbals are made with a nano-plated stainless steel alloy.
-The materials have a quality feel even though they are noticeably more light than traditional cymbals.
-The holes are punched in a spiral pattern and overall the cymbals are smooth and very well constructed.
+The materials have a quality feel even though they are a little more light than traditional cymbals.
+The holes are punched in a spiral pattern and they cymbals generally look pretty slick, visually speaking.

 Cymbal Types and Cymbal Packs

 The Evans dB One cymbals probably have the least amount of variation in cymbal types and sizes from the low-volume cymbals we’ve looked at.
+Not a huge deal, but something to consider if you like having china or splash cymbals.
 Here’s what they currently offer.

 • 14 Inch Hi-Hat